 All of the above puts exponential financial strain on construction companies.
 In addition, broken supply chains have now caused many firms to have to purchase materials, like iron and steel, much earlier in the process to ensure that they are available when their projects start.
 They are being forced to pay for these materials up-front and out-of-pocket.

 “We have designed this financing product so that our clients can continue to use the valued suppliers they have trusted through the years.
-We simply act on their behalf as the buyer, getting their products to the job site without any outlay of cash” explains VP of Sales, Curt Powell.
+We simply act on their behalf as the buyer, getting their products to the job site without any outlay of cash” explains Executive VP, Curt Powell.
 “This allows them to start their progress billing and enables them to pay us for the purchases, supplies, and materials.
 When possible, we bundle the purchases from several clients, getting all of them better prices.”

 Back to blog